 A Memorial Service

 This type of funeral commemorates the deceased in a public or private location without the body being present.
-The flexibility with having a funeral service in the privacy of your own home paired with the benefits of saving money and scheduling the memorial service at your own choosing.
+Having a funeral service in the privacy of your own home can help you save money and allows you to schedule the memorial service at at a time that works best for you and your family.
 By having the memorial service on your own terms, you avoid having to find time slots that a funeral home can accommodate the funeral.

 Combined funeral services are great for family scattered across the country.
-A traditional funeral service will have the body present at one location, and any family across the country can have a separate memorial service to pay tribute no matter where they are located.
+A traditional funeral service will have the body present at one location, and any family across the country can have a separate memorial service to pay tribute to the decedent.

-Also known as “direct” dispositions, non-commemorative funerals are when the deceased is buried, cremated, or donated to medical science without any formal funeral service to remember the life that has passed.
+Also known as “direct” dispositions, non-commemorative funerals are when the deceased is buried, cremated, or donated to a medical science school without any formal funeral service to remember the life that has passed.